Against All Flags: Production

-Development

-The film was originally written by Aeneas MacKenzie and director Richard Wallace as a vehicle for Douglas Fairbanks Jr., who had just made Sinbad the Sailor with Wallace.
-In January 1950 it was announced Fairbanks would make the film for his own company in April or May in Hollywood once he finished making State Secret in England.
+The screenplay was originally written by Aeneas MacKenzie and director Richard Wallace as a vehicle for Douglas Fairbanks Jr., who had recently appeared in Wallace's film Sinbad the Sailor.
+In January 1950, it was announced that Fairbanks' production company would begin filming in April or May in Hollywood after he finished State Secret in England.
 However, the film was not produced and Aeneas MacKenzie sold his original script to Universal in July 1950.
-Alexis Smith and Yvonne De Carlo were mentioned as possible female leads and Jack Gross was assigned to be the producer.
-The script featured a number of tropes familiar to pirate movies of the time, including a female pirate; it was based on genuine historical characters and situations but very loosely.
+Alexis Smith and Yvonne De Carlo were mentioned as possible female leads and Jack Gross was assigned as producer.
+The script featured a number of tropes familiar to pirate movies of the time, including a female pirate, and very loosely reflected genuine historical characters.

-William Goetz, head of production, put the project on the shelf until he could find the right star.
-In August 1951 Errol Flynn signed a one-picture deal with the studio to make the film.

-Under his contract with Warner Bros., Flynn was allowed to make one film a year for an outside studio.
-His contract with Universal meant Flynn was entitled to a percentage of the profits.
-Filming was delayed so Flynn could make Mara Maru at Warners.
-During this time the script was rewritten by Joseph Hoffman and Anthony Quinn signed early on as the villain.
-By November, Howard Christie was set as producer, George Sherman as director and Maureen O'Hara the co-star.
+William Goetz, head of production, shelved the project until he could find the right star.
+In August 1951, Errol Flynn signed a one-picture deal with the studio to make the film.
+Under his contract with Warner Bros., Flynn was allowed to appear in one film a year for an outside studio.
+His contract with Universal meant that Flynn was entitled to a percentage of the profits.
+Filming was delayed so that Flynn could star in Mara Maru at Warner Bros.
+During this time, the script was rewritten by Joseph Hoffman, and Anthony Quinn signed to play the villain.
+By November, Howard Christie was set as producer, George Sherman as director and Maureen O'Hara the female lead.

-Sherman later wrote that Flynn was unsure about the scene where he fenced against a woman.
-He said "I'm supposed to be the bravest guy on screen?
+Sherman later wrote that Flynn was unsure about the scene in which he fenced against a woman.
+He said: "I'm supposed to be the bravest guy on screen?
 How could I fight a woman?"
-Sherman had worked with O'Hara before and assured him she was capable of holding her own "with a sword, a gun or her fists if need be" and warned Flynn he needed to be in shape.
+Sherman had previously worked with O'Hara and assured Flynn that she was capable of holding her own "with a sword, a gun or her fists if need be", warning Flynn that he needed to be in shape.
+The film marks Flynn's last Hollywood swashbuckler role, as his next three in the genre (The Master of Ballantrae, The Dark Avenger and the unfinished The Story of William Tell) were produced in Europe.